diegoclair/imersao-fullstack-fullcycle/bank-frontend/README.md

 #########################################

 #BBX:
-docker-compose exec app_bbx bash
+docker exec -it imersao-next-bank-bbx bash

 #CTER:
-docker-compose exec app_cter bash
+docker exec -it imersao-next-bank-cter bash

 #########################################
 # inside of your containers, run: